surrealcristian/kl/README.md

 ## Requirements

-- Python 3
+- python 2 or 3
-- Xlib
+- xlib

 ## Usage